LeonorAlMar/onewayfoldersync/README.md

 # onewayfoldersync
-This is a program that synchronizes two folders.
+This program is meant to synchronize two folders (source and replica).
-  *   Synchronization is carried out periodically and changes(file update, copying, removal operations) are displayed in the console and written to a log file.
+  *   Synchronization is carried out periodically and changes (file update/copying/removal operations) are displayed in the console and written to a log file.
-  *   Folder paths, synchronization interval and log file path can be provided using command line arguments, with default values.
+  *   Folder paths, synchronization interval and log file path are provided using command line arguments, with default values.

 ## Requirements